nazmiprinter/ny_collisionDeformer/README.md

 **FEATURES**: Multi-collider.
 Bulging effect.
 Post-deformation smoothing.
 Weight paintable.

-**INSTALL**: PYTHON: Copy the "ny_collisionDeformer.py" to your "maya/plug-ins" folder and make sure it's loaded on Plug-in Manager.
+**INSTALL**: *PYTHON*: Copy the "ny_collisionDeformer.py" to your "maya/plug-ins" folder and make sure it's loaded on Plug-in Manager.

-CPP: Copy the "nyCollisionDeformer.mll" to your "plug-ins" folder and "nyCollision_procs.mel" to your "scripts" folder.
+*C++*: Copy the "nyCollisionDeformer.mll" to your "plug-ins" folder and "nyCollision_procs.mel" to your "scripts" folder.

 **HOW TO USE**: For the initial setup, first select the collider object, then select the object that is going to deform and run the MEL command:
 `nyCollision_create()`